GENERAL

 MBBS internships in India are compulsory 1 year courses for medical graduates.
 They gain practical experience under supervision in different departments such medicine, surgery and paediatrics.

-Why It’s Important?
+Why Is MBBS Internship Important?

 • Develops clinical skills and prepares graduates for practice.

-• Foundation for a successful medical medical career.
+• Foundation for a successful medical career.

 • Eligibility: MBBS degree

-• Stipend: ₹ 25000 to ₹ 60000 in a month.
+• Stipend: ₹ 25000 to ₹ 60,000 per month.

 MBBS vs BDS vs BAMS

-These are the three most popular medical courses chosen by students in India.
+After MBBS meaning explained, these are the three most popular medical courses chosen by students in India.

 Feature